nathancarter/ge-lib/to-do-list.md

 ## Cayley diagrams

  * To complete the API for everything you can do in GE with CDs:
-    * Add to the `.md` doc how to specify the strategies for generating a CD (setStrategies() on an array of rows of the generating table, each row is a length-4 array containing the generator, layout (0/1/2=linear/circular/rotated), direction (0/1/2=X/Y/Z or YZ/XZ/XY), and nesting level (0..nrows-1)).
     * Add to the `.md` doc how to specify the arrows the diagram
       shows:
 ```js